-Please go check out our nonprofit’s website at http://www.helloliferecovery.org for full information 🙂
+Please go check out my nonprofit’s website at http://www.helloliferecovery.org for full information 🙂

 Our nonprofit organization is called Hello Life Eating Disorder Recovery Services and we are based in Longview, Washington.
 It is our mission and goal to help all people wanting and striving or considering to recover from an eating disorder, help those struggling with body image and help those learn to love themselves.
 We serve the greater Southwest Washington area.

 We believe that recovery is not about the food or the weight, but about self-love, self-compassion and self-acceptance.
 No one person’s journey is ever the same, and we believe in meeting each person exactly where they are at.